What is a safety planning guide?

 Permanent Restraining Orders are available to victims of or witnesses to certain crimes at the time of sentencing in General Sessions Court or after sentencing in the Court of Common Pleas.
 These restraining orders can last for a specific period (such as twenty years), or may last for a lifetime.
 The following requirements must be […]

-What can I do to safety plan AFTER I separate from an abusive partner?
+What can I do to safety plan BEFORE I separate from an abusive partner?